abdularis/abdularis.github.io/_posts/2018-06-06-circle_image_view.md

 > Notice we use `updateBitmapSize()` method, let's implement it

-This method used to resize (scale up/down) the bitmap in the `BitmapShader` based on the size of view while maintaining aspect ratio of bitmap.
+This method is used to resize (scale up/down) the bitmap in the `BitmapShader` based on the size of view while maintaining aspect ratio of bitmap.
 We use `Matrix` to transform (scale and translation) bitmap.
 This will a little bit more involved.
 > More explanation is in the code

 {% highlight java %}